Southwark's most active volunteers and most inspirational organisations were honoured last night at our 2018 Southwark Stars awards night.

-The event, held at Tate Exchange - Tate Modern, recognised people in twelve different categories and awarded over 80 certificates to volunteers who have contributed 100 hours or more in the last year.
+The event, held at Tate Exchange - Tate Modern, recognised people in ten different categories and awarded over 80 certificates to volunteers who have contributed 100 hours or more in the last year.

-The event began with a welcome address from our Chief Executive Gordon McCullough and Head of Tate Exchange's Fiona Kingsman.
-The MC for the evening was Michael Cleere who did an excellent job of opening the ceremony and guiding us through the evening's events with great passion and humour.
+The event began with a welcome address from our Chief Executive Gordon McCullough and Jane Wells, Tate Exchange's Programme Manager.
+We were lucky enough to have Count Indigo as our MC for the evening who did a fantastic job of opening the ceremony and guiding us through the evening's events with great passion and humour.

 Read May's story, May joined Link Age Southwark when she was 85.